I want to start with something I see almost every week in my practice.

 This isn't a small problem.
 Globally, myopia affects roughly 30% of the world's population — and that number is expected to reach 50% by 2050, according to a landmark projection published in Ophthalmology by Holden et al. (2016).
 In the United States, the American Optometric Association estimates that 42% of Americans between ages 12 and 54 are already myopic, up from just 25% in the 1970s.

 Here in North Carolina, we're seeing the same trend.
 Cumberland County schools have seen a noticeable uptick in children needing vision correction over the past decade.
-I'm not just citing statistics here.
-I'm seeing it in my chair.
+Many patients are not just citing statistics here.
+Many patients are seeing it in my chair.

 Sources: National Eye Institute; Holden BA, et al. Ophthalmology.
 2016.